wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/embedded-web-experiences/includes/5-exercise-create-custom-teams-channel-tab.md

 } from "msteams-ui-components-react";
 ```

-Replace the above statement with the following import statement:
+Replace the previous statement with the following import statement:

 ```ts
 import {